OutSystems/docs-product/src/setup/environment-config.md

 :   This is where LifeTime, the infrastructure management console, lives.
 An environment with this purpose requires stability, and that’s why they also behave similarly to environments with Production purpose, with no optimizations being done.

-The environment's license affects the **Purpose** you can configure for the environment in the following way:
+The **Purpose** you can configure for the environment is subject to the environment's license.

-* If an environment has a Development or Non-Production license, you can set the Purpose as Development or Non-Production.

-* Production and Management licenses support all Purposes.

 #### Feature availability for different Purposes